tomossmith/MS1-TheFitnessCentre/README.md

     It turned out that the source addressing for the images and css were written in Absolute Paths.
     After changing all of the paths to Relative Paths, the site functioned correctly.

+    <b>Calendly Integration</b>
+    I have integrated Calendly into the website to manage the gym class bookings.
+Unfortunatley Calendly offer a 30 day free trial for full functionality, after this time only 1 of the classes will continue to demonstrate how the bookings system would work.

+    In order to see this, visitors need to choose the [Nutrition Class](https://calendly.com/thefitnesscentre/nutrition?month=2021-07) to experience the booking system.
+Links to all other classes open a new window directing to a Calendly 'URL not valid' page.

 ----

 * ## Testing